pjl4/moviesFrontend/README.md

 # Website:

 https://pjl4.github.io/moviesFrontend/

 http://cinopsis.herokuapp.com/api/movies/

 <img width="1422" alt="Screen Shot 2020-02-20 at 8 07 13 PM" src="https://user-images.githubusercontent.com/58324606/75003460-aa3a8200-541c-11ea-922b-510fe43a06c0.png">

 ## Description:

 The Cinopsis movie web application created by Mindy Marmol, Peter Lutz, Ryan Zimmerman, and Suzann Adams is a place where creative storytellers can post a synopsis or short summary of their film idea for the public to read and rate.
-This application is a site where an interested audience and potential screen writers can share and provide feedback in the form of rating the synopsis on a scale of 1 to 10 with the top five highest rated films, per genre, listed on the homepage.
+This application is a site where an interested public audience and potential or current screen writers can share and provide feedback in the form of rating the synopsis on a scale of 1 to 10 with the top five highest rated films, per genre, listed on the homepage.
 This site can be the launching pad for writers to eventually write a fully developed movie script that can be proposed to a filmmaker.
 The frontEnd of this app has nine components, they are: App, HeaderContainer, Home, Login, Movie, Signup, Submit, User, and ViewAll.

 ## Technologies Used: